multiism/talk-blocks/README.md

 Also, it would be good to leave one or two channels for future use.
 (I can think of a few interesting uses.)

+The circle in the upper right of the diagram is where the data is read from.
+The whole right side area represents the brain block.
+It will use a [Raspberry Pi][] at least for the prototype.

+### The Code

+Located in [`src/`](src/) is the code for the brain along with some tests.
+It implements a fixed "database" of words, implemented [lamely][] as a simple array.

 ### Notes